-No accelerator-vesting options were granted during the fiscal years ended December 28, 2019 and December 29, 2018.
+No accelerator-vesting options were granted during the fiscal years ended January 2, 2021, December 28, 2019, and December 29, 2018.

-Compensation expense recorded related to these options for the fiscal years ended December 28, 2019 and December 29, 2018 totaled \$1.9 million and \$1.5 million, respectively, and is included in corporate expenses in the accompanying consolidated statements of operations.
+Compensation expense recorded related to these options for the fiscal years ended January 2, 2021, December 28, 2019, and December 29, 2018, totaled \$1.9 million, \$1.9 million and \$1.5 million, respectively, and is included in branch and regional administrative expenses and corporate expenses in the accompanying consolidated statements of operations.